JOHN HORRIGAN

 "ROBINSON CRUSOES OF WAKE ISLAND"

 Description: The Japanese finally took control of Wake Island in the Pacific Theater after their second invasion on December 23rd, 1941.
 Two men, Logan "Scotty" Kay a.k.a.
 "Wake Island Scotty", 55 years old from Clearlake Park, California and Fred J. Stevens, 49, of Sioux City, Iowa stowed away right under the nose of the occupying Japanese soldiers.
 They survived on rations that they had hidden during the intitial Japanese invasion of December 11th, 1941 - and held out until March 9th, when the ragged "Robinson Crusoes" surrendered to the Japanese.
-It is nothing short of amazing that they survived.
-Join New England Folklorist John Horrigans as he reads from their diary and brings you back to the brush on Wake Island where you'll feel like you are peering out at Japanese soldiers while you lay down in a prone position, hoping that you are not spotted.
+It is nothing short of amazing that they survived!
+Join New England Folklorist John Horrigan as he reads from their diary and brings you back to the brush on Wake Island where you'll feel like you are peering out at Japanese soldiers while you lay down in a prone position, hoping that you are not spotted.
 This 60-minute adventure is thrilling.

 CLICK HERE FOR MORE DETAILS ABOUT THE ROBINSON CRUSOES OF WAKE ISLAND